adobea-dev/Google-Playstore-Reviews-And-App-Analysis/README.md

 # Google-Playstore-Reviews-And-App-Analysis
-This project aims on cleaning , analysing the given dataset and mining informational quality insights from google play store apps and reviews data set.
-This project also involves visualising the data to better and easily understand trends and different categories.
+This project aims on cleaning , analysing the given google playstore apps and reviews dataset and mining informational quality insights using python, excel and SQL.
+The project also involves visualising the data to better and easily understand trends and different categories.